Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 Theodore Roosevelt Dam

-My husband thought it would be entertaining to take me to see Theodore Roosevelt Dam that is located on the Salt River northeast of phoenix.
+My husband thought it would be entertaining to take me to see Theodore Roosevelt Dam located on the Salt River northeast of Phoenix.

-The entertainment part involved choosing a lesser traveled route, state highway 88, otherwise known as the Apache Trail with the foreknowledge that I might find this distressing.
+The entertainment involved choosing a lesser-traveled route, state highway 88, otherwise known as the Apache Trail, with the foreknowledge that I might find this distressing.

-It is only 45 miles long but takes three and half hours to drive it.
-The reason for the length of this trip, is all the hair pin curves and steep grades that will be encountered along this mostly gravel, sometimes no guard railed, and sometimes pot holed journey.
+It is only 45 miles long but takes three and a half hours to drive it.
+The reason for the length of this trip is all the hairpin curves and steep grades encountered along this mostly gravel, sometimes no guard railed, and sometimes potholed journey.
 Slow is about all you should go.
 There are a few spots that scarcely accommodate two vehicles passing each other.
-R.V.s are not recommended on this route but we saw several of them along the way.
+R.V.s are not recommended on this route, but we saw several of them along the way.

-The initial part of the trip was unsuspectingly easy and beautiful.
+The first part of the trip was unsuspectingly easy and beautiful.
 I spent most of the last half of the journey in the backseat, bent over so I could not see the unguarded dizzying depths.
-Either my husband was a bit unnerved himself or he didn't care for the results of his entertainment attempt because he opted on a much lengthier interstate route for the ride back.
+Either my husband was a bit unnerved himself, or he didn't care for the results of his entertainment attempt because he opted for a much lengthier interstate route for the ride back.

-This explains the lack of photos on the second leg of this journey.
-I therefore posted a YouTube video recorded by someone braver than I. The driver in this video also sounds a bit distressed.
+This terrifying experience explains the lack of photos on the second leg of this journey.
+I, therefore, posted a YouTube video recorded by someone braver than I. The driver in this video also sounds a bit distressed.